The Grant Cardone 10X Rule Summary

 - reach all of your goals possible

-- move into action to achieve exactly what you want
+- take massive action (not average action) to achieve exactly what you want

 If you’re crunched for time, here’s a brief overview of the book: